HIV and Staying Healthy

 The most effective methods are protecting yourself against exposure to HIV, including sexual abstinence, consistent and correct condom use, abstinence from injection drug use, use of sterile equipment if using injection drugs.

-Two more strategies for lowering the chances of getting HIV:
+A strategy for lowering the chances of getting HIV

 - New!
 Prescribe HIV Prevention Resources for Clinicians and Materials for Patients from the Centers for Disease Control and Prevention (CDC)